 Meals: Try to plan meals for the week.
 Delegate the responsibility for preparing and cleaning up after meals.
 Remember that sandwiches and soup are a wholesome alternative.

 Big Picture: We can get so caught up on the details and deadlines.
 We can hyper focus on getting the car fixed or making an appointment for the dentist.
-But if you can “get up on the roof,” as Debbie Pincus suggests in The Calm Parent Program, you can shrink those concerns back down to the size they actually are and get a clearer view of your priorities, and stop putting so much energy into details that really aren’t all that important.
+But if you can “get up on the roof,” as Debbie Pincus suggests, you can shrink those concerns back down to the size they actually are and get a clearer view of your priorities, and stop putting so much energy into details that really aren’t all that important.